 - 1. Patient with characteristics representing diversity (education, gender, income, insurance, race/ethnicity). - 2.
-Adequate patient volume to ensure sufficient patients per day for students to acquire the skills to meet core curriculum guidelines, program goals, and practice in a work environment upon graduation. - 3.
+Patient volume which is adequate to ensure sufficient patients per day for students to acquire the skills required to meet core curriculum guidelines, program goals, and practice in a work environment upon graduation. - 3.
 Adequate space is available for students (examination room, area for documentation). - 4.
 Adequate resources available on site - a.
 Preceptor - b.
 APRN or Physician consultation - c.
 Medical record system (electronic preferred but not required) - d.
 Current medical reference books, Internet access or other informatics technologies (apps, polycom, telemedicine) - 5.
-Clinical sites should provide opportunity for unbiased experience with adequate growth and development of the student per professional nursing standards.
-Placement in a student place of employment cannot occur unless specific criteria for the clinical experience are met.
-There must be a clear distinction between when the student is an employee and when the individual is a student and the student, preceptor, and employer are in agreement.
+Clinical sites should provide the opportunity for unbiased experience with adequate growth and development of the student per professional nursing standards.
+Placement in a students' place of employment cannot occur unless there is specific criteria met for the clinical experience.
+There must be a clear distinction between when the student is an employee and when he/she is a student to which the student, preceptor, and employer must be in agreement concerning these roles.